Meguumin/Gambling/README.md

 # Gambling
-A mock gambling website im using to learn webdev.
+A 🔥Blazingly🔥 Fast Mock gambling website

 Website works on Chrome and Edge. firefox layout is off.